unbreakablery/unbreakablery/README.md

 - PSD, Figma to HTML&CSS(fast speed).
 - SEO friendly
 - Building a website from scratch and templates/themes
-- Vuex and Vuetify
+- Vue2 & 3, Vuex and Vuetify
 - MEAN and MERN stack
 - Working with GitHub, GitLab, Bitbucket, Trello, Jira, Asana

 Blockchain:

-- Blockchain / Ethereum / Smart Contracts / Solidity / Truffle / Web3.js / ERC20 Tokens / ERC721 Tokens / ERC1155 Tokens / DApp
+- Blockchain / Ethereum / Smart Contracts / Solidity / Truffle / Web3.js / ERC20 Tokens / ERC721 Tokens / ERC1155 Tokens / DeFi/ DEX / DApp
+- Developing smart contracts using a Solidity programming language.
 - NFTs Mint, Opensea, Auto generating images by Python
 - Cryptocurrency lottery game
-- Yield Farming
-- Developing smart contracts using a Solidity programming language.
+- Staking, Yield Farming, AMM, Oracles, Lending & Borrowing, Leverage on DEX and DeFi like Uniswap, Pancakeswap, and Sushiswap etc
 - Developing RPC using client libraries such as Web3.
-- Static analysis of smart contracts for gas consumption and optimization using Remix IDE.
+- Static analysis of smart contracts for gas consumption and optimization.
-- Deploying smart contracts on test networks such as ropsten/rinkeby as well as Ethereum mainnet.

 I see web development as a "learning to learn" sort of job where I am continually learning, as things are continually enhanced there is never a week where there are no new technological advancements.

 I thoroughly enjoy this aspect of my job as is it keeps me on my toes and allows me to socialize with many of the world's best programmers.

 Regards.</p>